 The Directorate General "Information" is responsible for coordinating cooperation with the Information and Service Centre Berlin (DPMA-IDZ) and the more than twenty regional patent information centres in Germany.
 It also organizes the participation of the DPMA in trade fairs and Events.
 The editorial offices of the Internet and intranet services are also part of this Directorate General.
 Head of Directorate General "Information" is Dr Bernd Läßiger

 Trade marks and registered designs, in addition to patents, are among the economically important IP rights.
 About 350 staff members of this Directorate General deal with all trade mark and design applications in Munich and Jena.
 They also examine, register and take decisions on oppositions filed against trade mark registrations as well as in trade mark cancellation proceedings.
 They register designs and decide on applications for determination or declaration of invalidity of registered designs.

 In addition, they deal with the international registration of marks.
-The file administration of approximately 790,000 registered trade marks is managed at the Jena Sub-Office.
+The file administration of approximately 845,000 registered trade marks and about 290,000 registered designs is managed at the Jena Sub-Office.
 Furthermore, the designs unit of the DPMA is also located there, which is responsible for the examination of design applications and the administration of registered designs.

 Barbara Preißner leads the Directorate General "Trade marks and Designs".

 Directorate General "Administration and Law"